TeaUponTweed/rusty-cryptonomicon/README.md

 ```

 ## Notes
-* The net optimization is not optmimal - it uses a greedy rate maximizing heuristic bounded by capacity.
+* The net calculation is not optmimal - it uses a greedy rate maximizing heuristic bounded by capacity.
 I believe this could be solved efficiently using a linear program
 * The code is very "Stringly" typed with regards to the Asset names - I'm sure there is a better data model, but I stuck with this path for better or worse

 ## TODO